kinsey40/MasterMind/README.md

 If instead, you'd like to clone to the repository to build and compile the actual code, then you'll need to ensure that you install the FLTK 1.3.4 library which can be found [here](http://www.fltk.org/index.php).
 See the FLTK set-up instructions for details about how to install this library (it follows the same format of most C++ external libraries (configure -> make -> make install -> clean).

-You'll also need to ensure that you add the library to the project, using your chosen IDE.
-Further, you'll also need to make sure you add the -lfltk_images and -lfltk_jpeg to the link line (the .a files for these can be found in the fltk folders lib file).
+To build the project, I created a binary file using the MagikImage software (available on most linux distros), which was named game_image.h - this file needs to be included in the main.cpp file.
+The program should subsequently work appropriately if this is completed.

 If you have any problems with the set-up process, than please message or e-mail me.